eloquently/react-blackjack/instructions.md

 Now we need to find the binary created by `npm`.
 On my system (a Cloud9 workspace), it is in the `node_modules/.bin/` directory.
 To run `webpack`, use `node_modules/.bin/webpack`.

-<aside>Other tutorials and guides may install `webpack` globally using the `-g` flag.
+<aside style="background-color:lightblue; margin-bottom: 16px;">Other tutorials and guides may install `webpack` globally using the `-g` flag.
 This allows `webpack` to be run with `webpack` rather than `node_modules/.bin/webpack` on the command line.
 We prefer not to use global packages where possible to avoid dependency issues.</aside>

 We also will need `babel` in order to use ES6.
 Specifically, we want `webpack` to run `babel` which will "transpile" our ES6 to a version of JavaScript supported by browsers.